nottrobin/maas-docs/en/manage-cli-kernels.md

 -   [Ubuntu kernels](nodes-kernels.md) for background on Ubuntu kernels within a MAAS context.
 -   [Kernel boot options](nodes-kernel-options.md) for help on kernel boot options.

-## Set a default minimum kernel for enlistment and commissioning
+<h2 id="heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning">Set a default minimum kernel for enlistment and commissioning</h2>

 To set a default minimum kernel for all new and commissioned machines: